Testing

 Let’s assume that you are using Spring Batch and you’re relying on the auto-configuration

 for it.
-Your could define your @SpringBootApplication
+Your could define your @SpringBootApplication as follows:

 @SpringBootApplication